What You’ll Learn 🖥️

 Graph type

-There are two possible graph types - Raw data and Order tracking.
+There are two possible graph types: Raw Data and Order Tracking.

-In Order tracking mode the signal sources can only be the channel used in the order tracking.
-Since order tracking defines the rotation frequency, we can display current rotation - One rev. mode, Averaged number of cycles, or More revs (cycles).
-For the last two modes, we need to define the number of cycles to average or display.
-Please note that Order tracking needs to output also Phase angles.
-In other cases, the Orbit analysis will display a warning.
+Order Tracking mode allows only channels used in the order tracking setup as signal sources.
+Since order tracking defines the rotational frequency, the following display modes are available: - One rev. mode, Averaged number of cycles, or More revs (cycles).For the last two options, you must define the number of cycles to average or display.

-These harmonics must be defined in a list of Output extracted harmonics as channels section of the Order tracking module setup screen, otherwise, only the first harmonics are available on the list.
+These harmonics must be defined in the "Output extracted harmonics as channels" section of the Order Tracking module setup screen.
+Otherwise, only the first harmonic will be available in the list.

 Drawing options